 - Make a Scrapbook of my 1L year.

-- Get involved in at least two things at law school.
+- Get involved in at least two things at the law school.
+(William and Mary Business Law Review, Student Intellectual Property Society)

 Be featured on another Instagram account.(History in High Heels, here).